polywrap/documentation/docs/devtools/cli.md

 ### `build (b)`

-Builds a Web3API and (optionally) uploads it to IPFS.
+This command  builds a Web3API and (optionally) uploads it to IPFS.

 ```sh
 w3 build [options]